voucherifyio/voucherify-nodejs-sdk/README.md

 ## API

-This SDK is fully consistent with restufl API Voucherify provides.
+This SDK is fully consistent with restful API Voucherify provides.
-Detalied description and example responses  you will find at [official docs](https://docs.voucherify.io/reference?utm_source=github&utm_medium=sdk&utm_campaign=acq).
+You will find detailed description and example responses at [official docs](https://docs.voucherify.io/reference?utm_source=github&utm_medium=sdk&utm_campaign=acq).
-Method headers point to more detalied params description you can use.
+Method headers point to more detailed descriptions of params you can use.

 ### Vouchers API
 Methods are provided within `client.vouchers.*` namespace.